Important Bit Prefix M-ary Quadrature Amplitude Modulation for Semantic Communications: Proposed IBP-MQAM Scheme

-Considering the fact that the proportion of important bits generated by the model is too large and some systems do not commonly use channel modulation methods with too large modulation indices, we focus on the case $p = 2$ in subsequent discussions, and map the prefix bits are mapped to the standard QPSK constellation $\mathcal{C}_p$ because of its superior performance according to \cite{s22166174}.
+Considering the fact that the proportion of important bits generated by the model is too large and some systems do not commonly use channel modulation methods with too large modulation indices, we focus on the case $p = 2$ in subsequent discussions\footnote{The selection of $p$ depends on the demand for compressing the number of symbols transmitted.
+In theory, the ratio of $p$ to $n$ is the high-importance SemInf and all SemInf, but a larger $p$ can transmit fewer symbols when transmitting the same number of bits, improving the utilization of bandwidth.
+When $p$ is an odd such as $3$, in order to avoid complex operations during demodulation and maintain the overall structural relationship, MQAM is also chosen.}, and map the prefix bits are mapped to the standard QPSK constellation $\mathcal{C}_p$ because of its superior performance according to \cite{s22166174}.

 Each QPSK point serves as the center of a sub-constellation defined by the suffix bits.
 As illustrated in Figure \ref{model}, IBP-MQAM introduces a scaling factor $\alpha \in [0,1]$ that controls the spread of suffix points around their corresponding QPSK centers.
 When $\alpha = 0$, all suffix-modulated symbols collapse onto the corresponding prefix constellation, effectively discarding suffix variability; When $\alpha = 1$, the modulation scheme becomes equivalent to a conventional $2^n$-QAM.
 This design enables flexible tradeoffs between important and unimportant bit error rates.
 Additionally, gray coding is applied to the suffix bits along both in-phase and quadrature axes.
 All symbols sharing the same prefix reside within the same sub-constellation, centered around the associated QPSK point.
 The spacing between the constellation center and the coordinate axes is denoted by $d$, which serves as a reference for the symbol layout.
-The transmitted passband signal can be expressed as